 An LCD segment acts like a capacitor that is charged and discharged at a certain rate.
 This rate, the refresh rate, determines the visual characteristics of the LCD.
-A slow refresh rate results in the LCD blinking on and off in between refreshes.
-A fast refresh rate presents a screen that appears to be continuously lit up.
+A slow refresh rate results in the LCD blinking on and off between refreshes.
+A fast refresh rate presents a screen that appears to be continuously lit.
 In addition, a faster refresh rate consumes more power.

-The frame rate, or refresh rate, for the LCD module is derived from the LCD clock, flcdcix.
+The frame rate, or refresh rate, for the LCD module is derived from the LCD clock, flcdclk.
 The LCD clock is selected as 2048 Hz or 128 Hz by the CLKSEL bit in the LCD Configuration SFR (LCDCON, 0x95).
 The minimum refresh rate needed for the LCD to appear solid (without blinking) is independent of the multiplex level.

-The LCD waveform frequency, $f{\rm LCD}$ , is the frequency at which the LCD switches which common line is active.
+The LCD waveform frequency, $f{\rm LCD}$, is the frequency at which the LCD switches the active common line.
 Thus, the LCD waveform frequency depends heavily on the multiplex level.
-The frame rate and LCD waveform frequency are set by $f{\rm LCDCLK}$ , the multiplex level, and the FD[3:0] frame rate selection bits in the LCD Clock SFR (LCDCLK, 0x96).
+The frame rate and LCD waveform frequency are set by the $f{\rm LCDCLK}$, the multiplex level, and the FD[3:0] frame rate selection bits in the LCD Clock SFR (LCDCLK, 0x96).

-The LCD module provides 16 different frame rates for $f{\rm LCDCLK} = 2048$ Hz, ranging from 8 Hz to 128 Hz for an LCD with 4× multiplexing.
-Fewer options are available with $f{\rm LCDCLK} = 128$ Hz, ranging from 8 Hz to 32 Hz for a 4× multiplexed LCD.
+The LCD module provides 16 different frame rates for $f{\rm LCDCLK}$ = 2048 Hz, ranging from 8 Hz to 128 Hz for an LCD with 4× multiplexing.
+Fewer options are available with $f{\rm LCDCLK}$ = 128 Hz, ranging from 8 Hz to 32 Hz for a 4× multiplexed LCD.
 The 128 Hz clock is beneficial for battery operation because it consumes less power than the 2048 Hz clock.
-The frame rate is set by the FD[3:0] bits in the LCD Clock SFR (LCDCLK, 0x96); see Table 79 and Table 80.
+The frame rate is set by the FD[3:0] bits in the LCD Clock SFR (LCDCLK, 0x96); see Table 72 and Table 73.

-The LCD waveform is inverted at twice the LCD waveform frequency, $f{\text{LCD}}$ .
-This way, each frame has an average DC offset of zero.
+The LCD waveform is inverted at twice the LCD waveform frequency, $f{\rm LCD}$.
+This way, each frame has an average dc offset of zero.
 ADC offset degrades the lifetime and performance of the LCD.